fmidev/smartmet-engine-grid/README.md

 ## Licence
-The Grid Engine is a part of the SmartMet Server (https://github.com/fmidev/smartmet-server), which is published with MIT-license.
+The Grid Engine is a part of <a href="https://github.com/fmidev/smartmet-server">the SmartMet Server</a>, which is published with MIT-license.

 ## How to contribute
 Found a bug?
 Want to implement a new feature?
 Your contribution is very welcome!